 Confirmation biases are often obtained by suddenly importing an unfounded ratio in your population estimate that actually make the result of the whole exercise fanciful.
-Indeed, you have to consider the size of the population you will actually acquire out of the target population which depends on the competition (including indirect solutions) and your marketing channels.
+Indeed, you have to consider the size of the population you will actually acquire out of the target population, which depends on the competition (including indirect solutions) and your marketing channels.
 If you omit the conversion rate or use one that is too whimsical, your results will be too optimistic.
-One of the goals of market research, by the way, is to try to get a documented and realistic conversion rate.
-So it is important not to just figure out the size of a population having a given problem but also understand what part of this population is typically following such or such marketing channel, and what part will do so in the future.
+One of the goals of market research is to try to get a documented and realistic conversion rate.
+So it is important not to just figure out the size of a population having a given problem, but also to understand what part of this population is typically following such-and-such marketing channel, and what part will do so in the future.

 When looking at available market surveys, take into account your product specificity - @tdagaeff